Polish–Russian War of 1792: Aftermath

 Most Polish historians agree that the Polish capitulation was a mistake both from the military perspective, and the political one.
 In the realm of military, the Poles had reasonable chances to defend the Vistula river line, and exhaust the Russian invading forces.
 From the political one, showing a willingness to fight could have persuaded the partitioning powers that their plan was too costly.

 King Poniatowski's hopes that the capitulation would allow an acceptable diplomatic solution to be worked out were soon dashed.
 With new deputies bribed or intimidated by the Russian troops, a new session of parliament, known as the Grodno Sejm, took place in fall 1793.
 On 23 November 1793, it concluded its deliberations under duress, annulling the constitution and acceding to the Second Partition.
 Russia took 250000 km2 of the Commonwealth's territory, while Prussia took 58000 km2.
-This event reduced Poland's population to a third of what it was before the First Partition.
+This event reduced Poland–Lithuania's population to a third of what it was before the First Partition.
 The rump state was garrisoned by Russian troops and its independence was strongly curtailed.

-This outcome came as a surprise to most of the Targowica Confederates, who had wished only to restore the status quo ante bellum (Commonwealth magnate-favoring Golden Freedoms) and had expected that the overthrow of the 3 May Constitution would achieve that end, and nothing more.
+This outcome came as a surprise to most of the Targowica Confederates, who had wished only to restore the status quo ante bellum (magnate-favoring Golden Freedoms) and had expected that the overthrow of the 3 May Constitution would achieve that end, and nothing more.
 The last bid to restore the reformed Commonwealth came with the Kościuszko Uprising in 1794.
-The uprising failed and resulted in the Third Partition in 1795, in which the country lost all its remaining territories and the Polish-Lithuanian Commonwealth ceased to exist.
+The uprising failed and resulted in the Third Partition in 1795, in which the country lost all its remaining territories and the Polish–Lithuanian Commonwealth ceased to exist.